 These “historical” missions have been extended with the increasing internationalisation of higher education and with the establishment of the European Higher Education Area, in which the CTI plays a role in its areas of proficiency (engineering education and quality assurance).
 Thanks to its recognition by bodies such as the European Association for Quality Assurance in Higher Education (ENQA) or the European Quality Assurance Register (EQAR), the CTI has become the main player in implementing the Bologna Process within French engineering schools.

-- Since 2020, the CTI is in charge of the evaluation of French institutional Bachelor diplomas in order to grant them the academic grade of “licence”.
+- Since 2020, the CTI is in charge of the evaluation of French institutional Bachelor degrees in order to grant them the academic grade of “licence”.

 - Any actions to promote the academic and professional recognition of the French engineering degree.
 Since the engineering profession is not regulated in France and there is no institution of chartered engineers, the CTI is the natural point of contact for foreign engineering bodies (often in coordination with IESF, Ingénieurs et Scientifiques de France).
-The CTI is a member of various European and international networks and associations, and in this capacity has signed co-operation and mutual recognition agreements with other quality assurance agencies.
+The CTI is a member of various European and international networks and associations, and in this capacity has signed co-operation and mutual recognition agreements with other quality assurance agencies and institutions of chartered engineers.

 - Evaluation of French and foreign engineering programmes in order to award quality labels.
 The CTI is a founding member of the European Network for Accreditation of Engineering Education (ENAEE) and is authorized to award its European quality label for engineering degree programmes EUR-ACE® (master’s level).
 The CTI is also a member of the European Consortium for Accreditation (ECA) and is involved in awarding its Certificate for Quality in Internationalisation (CeQuInt).